Michael Bates (American football)

-Early years
+Early life

 Bates attended Amphitheater High School, where he lettered in football and track.
 He played as a running back, recording more than 1,000 rushing yards in each of his last three seasons.
 As a senior, although he played in only 8 games because of an injury, he still managed to run for 1,557 yards.

 He set state records in the 100 metres (10.34 seconds) and 200 metres (20.68 seconds).
 He bypassed his senior season in track, while disputing some scheduling rules by the Arizona Interscholastic Association.

 As a senior, he received Parade magazine All-American, The Arizona Republic's male Athlete of the Year and Long Beach Press-Telegram "Best in the West" honors.
 He was rated by Parade as the second-best prospect in the country at running back behind Terry Kirby.

 In 2014, he was inducted into the Pima County Sports Hall of Fame.